 - Use your time wisely: Patent applications are long, complex documents, so you need to allow adequate time to develop a patent application in order to obtain a stronger end product.
 So don’t wait until the last minute to file patent applications (yes, even provisionals)!

-- Partner with the right outside counsel: Engage patent attorneys with the right technical background to understand your technology, and a proven track record of crafting high-quality patent applications.
+- Partner with the right outside counsel: Engage patent attorneys with the right technical background to understand your technology and a proven track record of crafting high-quality patent applications.
 (Here are 22 qualifying questions to ask before hiring a law firm.)

 As your business and the market evolve over time, certain patent applications may decline in value or importance.
 When that happens, don’t be afraid to move on and focus on the most relevant patents.
 You want your core patent team and budget focused on the tasks that will best serve your business goals.